GrierPhillips/new_machine_setup/README.md

 This arrangement is easily modified.
 [This](http://misc.flogisoft.com/bash/tip_colors_and_formatting) is a great source for colors, and [this](https://wiki.archlinux.org/index.php/Bash/Prompt_customization) is an incredibly extensive resource for all things bash customization.

+### install_atom.sh
+This script is called by new_machine_setup.sh to install and configure atom.

-Currently Atom is set to change some configurations for line length and visible spacing.
+Currently Atom is set to change the preferred line length to 80, enable visible spacing and indentations, set the ui theme to [seti](https://atom.io/packages/seti-ui), and the syntax theme to [monokai-seti](https://atom.io/packages/monokai-seti).
 It will also install the following packages:

   - [autocomplete-python](https://atom.io/packages/autocomplete-python)
   - [flask-snippets](https://atom.io/packages/flask-snippets)